|Module label||Fundamentals for Renewable Energy|

 After successful completion of the module students should be able to:

 The module is designed to give students a solid foundation to successfully start the MSc programme.
-The content from the field of Physics, Mathematics as well as Electrical and Mechanical Engineering aims to provide a homogenous foundation for the study of renewable energies.
-The introduction to fundamental knowledge from the field of energy economics and management complements the homogenized technical knowledge.
+The compulsory content from the fields of Energy Systems Modelling and Programming, as well as energy economics and management intends to provide a homogeneous knowledge base in these fields.

 Anadon, L. D. (2012).
 Missions-oriented RD&D institutions in energy between 2000 and 2010: A comparative analysis of China, the United Kingdom, and the United States.
 Research Policy, 41(10), 1742-1756.